aldebaran/qisdk-sample-chatbot/README.md

 * The local qichatbot is in charge of a shopping-oriented conversation whose description in qiChat language is provided in a .top resource file.
-* The Dialogflow chatbot deals with the small talk.
+* The Dialogflow chatbot deals with the small talk plus several simple rules about wine.

 ## Prerequisites